Experian IdentityWorks Identity Theft Protection Plans and Pricing for 2025

 See Our Favorite Identity Theft Protection

 Did You Know?
-The three major credit reporting bureaus — Equifax, Experian, and TransUnion — track our financial records and determine our credit scores.
-And each one offers some type of identity theft monitoring.
+The three major credit reporting bureaus — Equifax, Experian, and TransUnion — track financial records and determine credit scores.
+Each one also offers some type of identity theft monitoring.

 Keep in mind that Experian offers other monitoring services, which we’ll discuss in a bit.
 But IdentityWorks is their bread-and-butter identity protection service.
 So let’s dive in and take a closer look at the plan options, prices, and any available deals out there.
 We’ve got everything you need to know about IdentityWorks right here.